 Room decor is extremely important, it allows others an insight into the things that you like, the way you view the world and what type of person you are.
 If your house is messy, things are everywhere and there doesn’t seem to be any one feature tying the rooms together, it could lead a person to believe that inside the home, appearances don’t matter.
 If you live in a modern style apartment with clean surfaces and smooth lines, it would lead a person to believe you dislike clutter but appreciate simple, modern features.
 Interior design is hard!
 Much thought has to be put into the image you wish to portray to those who are welcomed into your home and there are unlimited ways to start.
-I like to pick a centerpiece and build around it, something with color, like area rugs Rockville MD or a piece of art.
-Others may start with the walls and work inwards instead.

 Home decor has influenced every part of the world, its a large part of the culture.
 Part of the reason is that each culture has different values and norms that directly impact the way people see the world around them.Everyone is different and because of that, each individual has their own personality, style, and passion.
 Decor is important because each of us has our own needs and desires; decor allows us to tap into ourselves to form a space that we can claim as our own and enjoy.
 Each room, each piece that is selected and place down has to invoke a sense of who we are.

 Project title: The Flow Country peatlands: Studying the past to shape the future